-- The faster clothes dry the better.
-Synthetic fabrics dry faster than cotton, and are insulating when wet.
+- Refer to the Packing Checklist for the full list - The faster clothes dry the better.
+Synthetic fabrics dry faster than cotton and are insulating when wet.
 We recommend clothes made of polypropylene, fleece, wool or other synthetics.
-We recommend Quick Dry, lightweight hiking pants for everyday use. - The average high temperature in Van Etten, NY in the summer is 80 F and the average low is 55 F - All gear for camp should fit into one large backpack or one duffel bag and one small backpack.
+We recommend Quick Dry, lightweight hiking pants for everyday use. - The summer months can be unpredictable, the temperature can fluctuate significantly.
+Check the weather of Van Etten, NY prior to your camp week(s).
+Temperatures can range from high 90's during the day to 50's at night. - All gear for camp should fit into one large backpack or one duffel bag and one small backpack.
 Please do not bring trunks to camp.
-Campers should be able to carry all their luggage on their own. - All Back to the Earth campers should have a backpack that will be able to carry their gear for a 2-day, 1 night trip. - All Forest Awakens, Full Moon and Long Bow Camp campers should have a backpack that will be able to carry most of their gear for a 4-day, 3-night trip. - Please only bring small camping tents that fit 1-2 people.
-Tents should be waterproof.
+Campers should be able to carry all their luggage on their own. - All Back to the Earth campers should have a backpack that will be able to carry their gear for a 2-day, 1 night trip and a waterproof tent (1-2 person preferred) they can carry and assemble independently. - All Forest Awakens, Full Moon and Long Bow Camp campers will stay in tents for the duration of the camp week.
+They should have one large backpack or one duffel bag and one small backpack.
+Campers will also need a waterproof tent they can carry and assemble independently (1-2 person)

+Please only bring small camping tents that fit 1-2 people.
+Tents should be waterproof, tents labeled water resistant may not stay dry!
 Campers should know how to set up their tents.
-Please practice before camp! - If you are not brining a tent, you may bring alternate sleeping gear such as a hammock and tarp, or tarps for an outdoor shelter.

-• There are ticks in the Arnot Forest.
+Please practice before camp!

+- If your camper is interested in sleeping in something other than a tent such as a handmade shelter or hammock, they can bring it to camp, but this will NOT be their main sleeping arrangement.
+All campers must bring a tent or have written permission to share a tent with another camper. - There are ticks in the Arnot Forest.
 To prevent tick bites, we recommend wearing long pants that are light in color to be able to see ticks more easily, tucked into long socks.